wdporter/i-am-that-vuepress/85-i-am-the-foundation-of-all-experience/readme.md

 **M:**&ensp;That is how it appears to you.
 As I see it, two body-minds exchange symbolic noises.
 In reality nothing happens.

 **Q:**&ensp;Listen, sir — I am coming to you because I am in trouble.
 I am a poor soul lost in a world I do not understand.
 I am afraid of Mother Nature who wants me to grow, procreate and die.
 When I ask for the meaning and purpose of all this, she does not answer.
 I have come to you because I was told that you are kind and wise.
 You talk about the changeable as false and transient and this I can understand.
 But when you talk of the immutable, I feel lost.
-‘Not this, not that, beyond knowledge, of no use’ — why talk of it all?
+“Not this, not that, beyond knowledge, of no use” — why talk of it all?
 Does it exist, or is it a concept only, a verbal opposite to the changeable?

 **M:**&ensp;It is; it alone *is*.
 But in your present state it is of no use to you.